 We performed the procedure and discussed the results with management.
+No exceptions were found as a result of this procedure.

 C. Obtain a listing of the entity's computers currently in use and their related locations, and management's representation that the listing is complete.
 Randomly select 5 computers and observe while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor.